turingschool/backend-curriculum-site/module1/lessons/ruby_project_etiquette.md

 ## Rakefiles and Test Runners

-* Unix origins, building projects, and `make`
-* Problem: want a standardized command that you can run in every project
-* For a C project, "building" means compiling and verifying that things work
-* Ruby projects don't get compiled, so what does "building" mean for a Ruby project?
+* Unix origins, building projects, and [make](https://www.computerhope.com/unix/umake.htm) For a C project, "building" means compiling and verifying that things work.
+Ruby projects don't get compiled, so what does "building" mean for a Ruby project?

-* Rake tries to create a standardized solution for this problem
+Rake tries to create a standardized solution for this problem so that you can interact with build and program prep the same no matter which application you're running.
+Not only does it give you set commands, but you can also build your town tasks and run them through Rake.

-* Also provides a standardized "task runner" for ruby projects
-* `Rakefile` is a special file that lives in the root of your project and defines these tasks
+By default Rake will look for a file name `Rakefile` in the root of your project.
+You'll define your RakeTasks in here.

 #### Using Rake to Build a Task

+A task is comprised of the keyword `task` followed by the name you assign to the task written as a symbol.
+This gets passed a block of code - similar to how we pass a block of code to the `.each` method.

 Code along with your instructor to build your first rake task.